SoliEstre/DOCTRE.js/README.md

 # English

-# J-HOLy : JSON - HTML Object Lightly definition
+# DOCTRE : Document Object Cold Taste Refrigeration Effortlessness definition

 DOCTRE.js is a utility library that defines HTML elements tree in JS/JSON Array format lightly, and converts and reverses HTML trees to JSON strings.